 How to Seal Countertops

-All natural stone countertops should be sealed regularly (usually one or twice a year) to protect your stone from stains, scratches, etching, and other damages.
+Do you want to know how to seal countertops?
+All natural stone countertops should be sealed regularly (usually one or twice a year) to protect your stone from stains, scratches, etching, and other damage.
 Conveniently, sealing your stone is something you can do all by yourself!
 Professionals are always available if you would like to outsource this job, but otherwise, you can become a stone sealer.

 Depending on what type of stone you have, sealing more than twice a year is suggested.
 For some delicate marble, homeowners will have peace of mind knowing they took an extra few hours to prevent any staining on their large investment.